b-illy-d/xml-parser-test/README.md

   - the `root` element MAY have one or more `application-reference` element(s) as children
   - an `application-reference` element MAY have one or more `document-id` element(s) as children
   - a `document-id` MUST appear as a child of an `application-reference` element
+    - therefore I can just ignore any child of the `root` that isn't `application-reference`
   - a `document-id` element MAY have one or more `doc-number` element(s) as children
+    - all such elements should be collected
   - a `document-id` element MAY have EITHER a `format="epo"` attribute OR a `load-source="patent-office"` attribute
+    - a `document-id` element without either of these will be ignored